billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 * LED: off.
 * IMRO: bank 0, external referencing, medium gain, AP filter on.
 * Bad chans: read from the probe database.
-* Shank map: layout derived from IMRO, used flags set as described above.
 * Channel map: ordered from probe tip to base.
 * Save chans: all.